wrjodjana/obsidian-vault/interview/recruiter email/tyson foods.md

-Subject: UIUC Junior in CS interested in technology :)
+UIUC Junior in CS interested in technology :)

 Hello [INSERT NAME],